Apple has released iOS 9.3 for beta testers and with it a host of useful new features for iPhone, iPad and iPod touch.

 The idea, like the third-party F.lux app which has been a hit on the Mac platform, is to display warmer colours when night time rolls around.

 In its release notes Apple says (via 9to5Mac): “Many studies have shown that exposure to bright blue light in the evening can affect your circadian rhythms and make it harder to fall asleep.
+Night Shift uses your iOS device’s clock and geolocation to determine when it’s sunset in your location.

 “Then it automatically shifts the colors in your display to the warmer end of the spectrum, making it easier on your eyes.
 In the morning, it returns the display to its regular settings.
 Pleasant dreams.”